marijnh/Eloquent-JavaScript/11_async.md

 ```

 Initially, the function is frozen at its start.
 Every time you call
-`next` on that iterator, the function starts running, until it finds a
+`next` on the iterator, the function runs until it finds a `yield`
-`yield` expression, which pauses it and causes the yielded value to
+expression, which pauses it and causes the yielded value to become the
-become the next value produced by the iterator.
+next value produced by the iterator, or returns.
 When the function
 returns (the one in the example never does), the iterator is done.

 Writing iterators is often much easier when you use generator
 functions.
 The iterator for a list object (from the exercise in
-[Chapter ?](object#list_iterator)) can be written like this:
+[Chapter ?](object#list_iterator)) can be written with this generator:

 ```
 List[Symbol.iterator] = function*() {